Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification

 \section{Abstract}

 The visible orientation of human eyes creates some transparency about people's spatial attention and other mental states.
-This leads to a dual role for the eyes as a means of sensing and communication.
+This leads to a dual role of the eyes as a means of sensing and communication.
 Accordingly, artificial eye models are being explored as communication media in human-machine interaction scenarios.
 One challenge in the use of eye models for communication consists of resolving spatial reference ambiguities, especially for screen-based models.
-Here, we introduce an approach for overcoming this challenge through the introduction of reflection-like features that are contingent on artificial eye movements.
+To address this challenge, we introduce an approach that incorporates reflection-like features that are contingent on the movements of artificial eyes.
 We conducted a user study with 30 participants in which participants had to use spatial references provided by dynamic eye models to advance in a fast-paced group interaction task.
-Compared to a non-reflective eye model and a pure reflection mode, their combination in the new approach resulted in a higher identification accuracy and user experience, suggesting a synergistic benefit.
+Compared to a non-reflective eye model and a pure reflection mode, the superimposition of screen-based eyes with gaze-contingent virtual reflections resulted in a higher identification accuracy and user experience, suggesting a synergistic benefit.